RozForCode/Wordpress/notes-com/Day1-BasicsOfWPcom.md

 - Created account and got this free domain - navrosejohal.wordpress.com where I'll follow along
 - Created a post and launched the site
+- Security - bulk of the work to keep the site secure is done by the providers

+<p align="center">Part 3 - Managing your site</p>